-For the placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land to be utilized as part of a Normal Agricultural Operation, as per its definition, but being less than 1,700 square feet in size, a request for an exemption from the requirement to submit an Agricultural Land Development Plan may be submitted.
+For the placement of one or more buildings or structures, initially or cumulatively, on a tract, parcel or lot of land to be utilized as part of a Normal Agricultural Operation, as per its definition, but being 1,700 square feet in size or more, a request for an exemption from the requirement to submit an Agricultural Land Development Plan may be submitted.
 Any such request shall, at a minimum, include the following:

-- 1. A written request for a waiver of the requirement to submit an Agricultural Land Development Plan. - 2.
-A Sketch Plan showing all existing buildings and structures as well as the proposed location of any new building or structure. - 3.
-Dimensions of any proposed building or structure. - 4.
+- 1. A completed Agricultural Accessory Building Land Development Exemption Application - 2.
+An 8 1/2 x 11 Sketch Plan, prepared by the applicant or his agent showing the following: - a.
+Existing and proposed access to the property - b.
+Existing waterways, drainage channels, etc. - c.
+All existing structures and the proposed location and dimensions of the new buildings or structures - d.
+All significant natural and manmade features on the property - e.
+Distance to nearest property lines and nearest right-of-way lines - 3.
 If applicable, any evidence that the site has previously met land use planning requirements of other agencies of the Commonwealth or its municipalities relating to the agricultural operation.
-Examples of land use planning related requirements include but may not be limited to: erosion and sedimentation control, stormwater management planning, building setbacks and zoning.
+Examples of land use planning related requirements include but may not be limited to: erosion and sedimentation control, stormwater management planning, building setbacks and zoning. - 4.
+Processing Fee (see Fee Schedule) & Consulting Fee (when applicable) - 5.
+Such other information as the Planning Commission may reasonably require in order to establish that the applicant is a Farmer.